 Furthermore, Italy hosts one of the largest Chinese diaspora in Europe.
 Notwithstanding their size, Chinese communities in Italy drew little attention until a few years ago.
-More recently, they have come to the spotlight of public and political attention mainly due to the controversial issue of alleged "Chinese police stations" on Italian territory, which emerged following the publication of a report by the Spanish non-governmental organization Safe-guard Defenders that denounced the presence of such stations in several European countries, many of them in Italy.

-The report accused these "police stations" of carrying out monitoring and repression of Chinese dissidents abroad.
-The report drew attention to the fact that since May 2016, thanks to an agreement signed in September of the previous year by the then Renzi government, major Italian cities had seen joint patrols between Chinese and Italian police to ensure the safety of tourists from the People's Republic.
-Subsequent agreements had also established Italian police patrols in China.
-According to the Safeguard Defenders report, the 2015 agreement allegedly led to the establishment of "Chinese police stations."
+More recently, they have come to the spotlight of public and political attention mainly due to the controversial issue of alleged "Chinese police stations" on Italian territory, which emerged following the publication of a report by the Spanish non-governmental organization Safeguard Defenders that denounced the presence of such stations in several European countries, many of them in Italy.236 to an agreement signed in September of the previous year by the then Renzi government, major Italian cities had seen joint patrols between Chinese and Italian police to ensure the safety of tourists from the People's Republic.237 Subsequent agreements had also established Italian police patrols in China.238 According to the Safeguard Defenders report, the 2015 agreement allegedly led to the establishment of "Chinese police stations."